Istanbul Food Guide

 Trokya Bira - 2 Köprü

 Trokya Bira is founded on the ideology of introducing boutique beer culture to the Turks.
 Every three or four months, this brewery introduces a new flavor of the beer.
 Flooding into the Istanbul market, these adventurous beers can boast flavors like pineapple, marmalade, pine, dried fruit, and a variety of buttery notes.
 Yep, you read right: pineapple flavors in an amber beer.
-Pleasantly surprising, you can find beer for all seasons: the sweet summery kind and ones with a hint of autumn inside.
+Pleasantly surprising, you can find beer for all seasons: the sweet summery kind and ones with a hint of fall inside.

 Das Bira